Applying Author Styles

 self.descendant = descendant

-Then the match method is recursive:
+Then the matches method is recursive:

 class DescendantSelector: